PaintingWithCode/portfolio/src/projects/nanoid/nanoid.md

 - Length
 - Prefix

-In addition, it also displays the collision probability for the given alphabet and length combination.
+It also includes a helpful tool to calculate the collision probability for the given alphabet and length combination.

-## Stack
+### Stack

 - **Framework**: Sveltekit
 - **Styling**: Tailwind CSS